bibleexchange/courses/romans/en/1301_chapter-13-christian-subjection.md

 > Luke 18:8&mdash; tell you that he will avenge them speedily.
 Nevertheless when the Son of man cometh, shall he find faith on the earth?

 ## The Quality of Our Subjection, vs. 13,14

-> Romans 13:13,14&mdash; 13 Let us walk honestly, as in the day; not in rioting and drunkenness, not in chambering and wantonness, not in strife and envying.
-14 But put ye on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof.

 ### Our Walk